Feature: #108815 - CLI commands for system configuration

 configuration:remove

-# Remove a single path (will ask for confirmation)
+# Remove a single path (asks for confirmation)

 vendor/bin/typo3 configuration:remove EXTENSIONS/my_extension/setting